RichardCharman/Octocat/QUESTION2.md

-Explain what the upstream remote is usually used for, in your own words
+The upstream remote is usually used to push changes to, like a repository on github, where our local computers would be downstream from.
+This means that multiple users can pull from the same source and coordinate their work